• Skip to primary navigation

 Prepare the filling:

-• Mix through the BBQ seasoning, paprika, sugar and red wine vinegar.
+• Mix through the BBQ seasoning, paprika, and red wine vinegar.
 Cook and stir for 2 minutes.

 • Mix through the 4 cans of beans in tomato sauce.
 Taste and add a little salt and pepper if necessary.